Why You Shouldn't Use a Car Insurance App after an Accident - Scott C. Gottlieb, Injury Law Attorney

-Instead of turning to an insurance company’s smartphone app after an accident, get individual help from a real person who cares about your rights at the law office of Scott C. Gottlieb, Injury Law Attorney.
+Instead of turning to an insurance company’s smartphone app after an accident, get individual help from a real person who cares about your rights at Scott C. Gottlieb, Injury Law Attorney.
 Our experienced Binghamton car accident attorney can assist you in getting the compensation you are entitled to through a car insurance claim and settlement.

 Should I Use an App After an Accident?

 In order to facilitate the accident reporting process, many insurance companies now offer applications for your smartphone that allow you to report an accident directly from the scene.